 - Dislocated kneecap

 If you notice limping it is important to take notice if it is simply a sprain from running and jumping, or if your dog has a more serious injury.
-If you have a rather active dog who can all of a sudden no longer put weight or pressure on their leg it is often an anterior cruciate ligament (ACL) or cranial cruciate ligament (CCL) tear.
+How can you tell?
+Watch how your dog moves around.
+If they’re stiff, then they should only limp after laying down for a longer period.

 - Unwillingness to run or jump